abpprkonsalting/Salva_Red_Vbscript/README.md

 It's development took part around 2006 ~ 2007 and was used in production without any glitch in a small network of around 16 to 20 computers for a year or so.

 That functionallity was needed again in 2015 on a similar network but with a greater count of computers (around 50 or 60).
-For this ocasion a reimplementation was made as a console program using visual studio.
+For this ocasion a reimplementation was made as a console program in C++ using visual studio.
 That reimplementation was made as a different project, with a similar aproach though.